 About the “Author”

 Daniel Leonard is a 26-year-old teacher, writer, and musician.
+He is currently a poetry MFA candidate at Boston University.
 He grew up in Downingtown, Pennsylvania, where he stapled newspaper comics into homemade scrapbooks along with his own renderings of characters from Peanuts, Garfield, and Calvin and Hobbes.
 He earned a master’s in philosophy from K.U.Leuven in Belgium and has an interdisciplinary degree from Wheaton College in philosophy, English, and music.
 He deletes parts of things in his spare time.
 Daniel also edits the New Whirled Dictionary and serves as producer/handler for Freddy the Raccoon.

 A biography of Peanuts author Charles Schulz can be found here.
 If you’d like to stare deeper into the abyss of Peanuts, consider investing in the beautiful Fantagraphics collections: